Summer Walker

 Summer Marjani Walker (born April 11, 1996) is an American singer and songwriter.
 She signed with the Atlanta-based record label Love Renaissance, an imprint of Interscope Records, in late 2017 to release her debut commercial mixtape, Last Day of Summer (2018).
-Its lead single, "Girls Need Love", became her first entry on the Billboard Hot 100 and spawned a remix featuring Canadian rapper Drake.
+Its lead single, "Girls Need Love", spawned a remix featuring Canadian rapper Drake, which became her first entry on the Billboard Hot 100.
 Her debut studio album, Over It (2019), was met with critical praise, peaked at number two on the Billboard 200 chart—briefly breaking the record for the biggest debut streaming week for a female R&B artist—and received triple platinum certification by the Recording Industry Association of America (RIAA).

 Her second studio album, Still Over It (2021), debuted atop the Billboard 200.
 The album broke the record for most streams in a single day by a female artist on Apple Music and broke her previous record for largest streaming debut-week for a female R&B artist; she also matched Taylor Swift as the only female musical act to have 18 concurrent songs from one album enter the Billboard Hot 100.
 It spawned the single "Ex for a Reason" (with JT of City Girls), which peaked within the top 40 of the Billboard Hot 100, while its follow-up, "No Love" (with SZA and Cardi B), peaked within the top 15 and received platinum certification by the RIAA.
 Her 2023 single, "Good Good" (with Usher and 21 Savage), also entered the chart's top 40.